rbuckland/tskmstr/README.md

 ## Configuration

-Before using **tskmstr**, you need to configure it with your GitHub and/or GitLab credentials. **tskmstr** reads your credentials securely from your OS keyring.
+Before using **tskmstr**, you need to configure it with your GitHub, Jira and/or GitLab credentials. **tskmstr** reads your credentials securely from your OS keyring.

+Refer to the sample config [sample-config](sample/tskmstr.config.yml)

+This config file needs to go into:

+- Linux - `~/.config/tskmstr/tskmstr.config.yml`
+- Windows - `%LOCALAPPDATA%/tskmstr/tskmstr.config.yml`
+- Mac OSX - `~/Library/Preferences/tskmstr/tskmstr.config.yml`

-The configuration is stored in a YAML file, which should look like this:
+The configuration is a YAML file, which should look like below:

 1. Create a new file `~/.config/tskmstr/tskmstr.config.yml`